 The second stage is a differential to single-ended converter with a gain of 1.25 V/V. Its GBW should be around 200MHz.
 R9 matches the 50Ω impedance of the expected coax cable to the scope, even though the scope input is 1MegΩ//15pF.
 R9 should absorb reflections due to the unterminated coax transmission line -- it's not perfect, but better than nothing.

 The circuit that occupies the bottom develops the power supplies.
-The input power requirement is 5V/50mA.
-I expect that it will be provided by a simple 5VDC wall adapter.
+The input current requirement is 50mA provided by a simple DC wall adapter.
 Ferrite beads and capacitors should clean it up nicely.
 U3 splits the ±supply rails to generate a GND rail halfway between VCC and VEE.

 Initial Simulation Results:

 Here's the LTspice schematic of the basic circuit without any PCB parasitic back-annotation (I've added this file to the files section of this project):

 The simulation results are promising.
 This plot shows the output of the probe (top trace) for a 20V/10MHz square wave input riding on a 340V-peak/1MHz common mode voltage.
 The slew rate limitations of the output stage are clearly visible with this large signal input.

 There is a lot of material to digest prior to embarking on high-speed PCB design.
 I collected the following tutorial papers: